 This brand is so beloved for its ethical and cruelty-free makeup that when new owner L’Oreal tried to bring it to China, where animal testing is mandatory, there was such an uproar that the company dropped the plans completely.
 Urban Decay is most known for its best-selling Naked eyeshadow palettes and its amazing range of setting sprays.

 2. The Body Shop

-Known for selling high quality makeup at affordable prices, N.Y.X have always been committed to being cruelty free.
-Initially only an online business selling to professional makeup artists, they have been bought by L’Oreal who have expanded the range as well as committed to opening physical stores, while also promising to keep the brand cruelty free.
-All of their lipsticks are wonderful but the Lip Lingerie range are particularly excellent.
+Known for selling high-quality makeup at affordable prices, N.Y.X have always been committed to being cruelty-free.
+Initially, only an online business selling to professional makeup artists, they have been bought by L’Oreal who have expanded the range as well as committed to opening physical stores, while also promising to keep the brand cruelty-free.
+All of their lipsticks are wonderful but the Lip Lingerie range is particularly excellent.

-While it’s wonderful to have all these cruelty free beauty brands, we wouldn’t get very far without he tools to apply them.
+While it’s wonderful to have all these cruelty-free beauty brands, we wouldn’t get very far without the tools to apply them.
 Enter Real Techniques!
-This company makes a wide range of cruelty free, synthetic brushes and their sponges are the next best thing since the original Beauty Blender.
+This company makes a wide range of cruelty-free, synthetic brushes and their sponges are the next best thing since the original Beauty Blender.

 Let us know how you get on with these products!